Part I: There is no Artificial Intelligence.

 During its constitution the neural networks »looks« at these pictures, that means it processes all pixels of an image and calculates the pixels’ values to identify repetitions and similarities in color, brightness, position and such among different images, labeled »dog«. »Machine learning is very brittle, and it requires lots of preparation by human researchers or engineers, special-purpose coding, special-purpose sets of training data, and a custom learning structure for each new problem domain.
 Today’s machine learning is not at all the sponge-like learning that humans engage in.« (Rodney Brooks)

-Not only should we use the term »empowered pattern recognition« instead of the wrong label of »artificial intelligence«.
+Not only should we use the term »enhanced pattern recognition« instead of the wrong label of »artificial intelligence«.
 We also should no longer talk of »machine learning«, but of »machine feeding« when it comes to the training of neural networks.

 It exists if you can calculate it